sagittarius-a-star/andromeda-nakama/README.md

 Once the stack is online, you can login to the developer console by opening a browser to `http://localhost:7351` or `http://127.0.0.1:7351`.

-Thee default username and password:
+The default username and password:

 ```shell
 # username